Internet-Draft OAuth Mission Expansion August 2026

 Abstract

 Mission-Bound Authorization for OAuth 2.0 commits a Mission's authority at a single approval event and defers widening: enlarging authority requires a new approval, a successor Mission.
-This document defines that successor mechanism as an OPTIONAL, layered extension to the issuance profile.
-When an action falls outside an active Mission's Authority Set but the deployment's governance policy permits widening, a client initiates expansion: it submits a new Mission Intent through Pushed Authorization Requests, bound to the predecessor Mission's grant, and a fresh approval event records a successor Mission.
-The successor carries a predecessor member on its mission claim linking it to the Mission it replaces; on the successor's activation the predecessor enters a terminal superseded state.
+This document defines that successor mechanism as an optional, layered extension to the issuance profile.
+When an action falls outside an active Mission's Authority Set but the deployment's governance policy permits widening, a client initiates expansion through an [RFC8693] token exchange: it presents the predecessor Mission's sender-constrained Mission-bound access token as the subject_token, proving possession of the predecessor's authority, and a fresh approval records a successor Mission.
+The successor carries a predecessor member on its mission claim linking it to the Mission it replaces; when the successor activates the predecessor enters a terminal superseded state, so an expansion that never completes leaves the predecessor active.
 Expansion never widens authority without a new consent: the successor's authority comes only from its own approval.
 A deployment that never expands a Mission is unaffected by this document.

 About This Document